Bayesian Optimization with Clustering and Rollback for CNN Auto Pruning: Experiments

-MobileNetV1 is a popular single-branch network trained on ImageNet and it is known to be challenging to prune MobileNetV1 since it is designed to be highly compact.
-As the layers of MobileNet consist of pairs of depth-wise convolution and point-wise convolution layers, we only take the point-wise convolution layers into consideration when searching for the pruning policy, and the corresponding channels in the depth-wise layer will be removed accordingly.
+MobileNetV1 is a popular single-branch network trained on ImageNet and it is known to be challenging to prune due to its compact design.
+As the layers of MobileNet consist of pairs of depth-wise convolution and point-wise convolution layers, we only consider the point-wise convolution layers when searching for the pruning policy, and the corresponding channels in the depth-wise layer will be removed accordingly.
 We also note that the first layer is not prunable as its channel should be in line with the input images, and similarly for the final linear.
 As a result, there are 13 parameters for BO to optimize.
-We prune 50\% flops for illustration purposes, and we divide the layers into 6 clusters.
+We prune 50\% Flops and we divide the layers into 6 clusters.

 In Table \ref{tab:MobilenetV1}, we show the accuracy and corresponding $\sigma$ for the proposed methods on MobileNetV1.
 Similar to the result of ResNet56, BO-based methods achieve significantly better results than the RL agent.
-Note that our rollback-based BO can achieve the best top-1 accuracy of 51.6\%, and also outperforms the RL counterparts, which has an accuracy of 50.2\%, as provided by AMC's official webpage.
-Additionally, layer clustering-based BO outperforms the original BO agent by 1.07\% in top-1 accuracy and 1.06\% in top-5 accuracy.
-The rollback scheme further improves the accuracy by 0.7\% and 0.5\% in top-1 accuracy and top-5 accuracy, respectively.
-Note that we take only 3000 random images from Imagenet for evaluation, thus the $\sigma$ is higher than that of the experiments on Cifar10 as expected.
+Our rollback-based BO can achieve the best top-1 accuracy of 52.7\%, while the best top-1 accuracy of the RL counterparts is 50.2\%.
+Additionally, the layer clustering-based BO outperforms the original BO agent by 1.1\% and 0.9\% in top-1 and top-5 accuracy.
+The rollback scheme further improves the accuracy by 0.9\% and 0.5\% in top-1 and top-5 accuracy, respectively.
+Note that it is normal that the $\sigma$ gets higher after rollback as the simple regret increases in high-dimensional space.

 In Fig. \ref{fig:mobilenetv1}, we compare the three BO-based methods in detail.
-Obviously, the layer clustering method speeds up the convergence of the BO agent significantly, based on which rollback scheme further improves the accuracy by returning the design space to high-dimensional space.
+The layer clustering method speeds up the convergence of the BO agent significantly, based on which rollback scheme further improves the accuracy.